 Ministers and Director-General

-The Honourable Kate Jones MP is the Minister for Innovation and Tourism Industry Development and Minister for Cross River Rail
+The Honourable Kate Jones MP - Minister for Innovation and Tourism Industry Development and Minister for Cross River Rail

-She attended Kelvin Grove State High School and completed a Bachelor of Arts in Politics and Journalism at the Queensland University of Technology and a Masters in Environmental Law at Australian National University.
+Kate holds a Bachelor of Arts in Politics and Journalism from the Queensland University of Technology and a Masters in Environmental Law from Australian National University.

-Ms Meaghan Scanlon MP is the Assistant Minister for Tourism Industry Development
+Ms Meaghan Scanlon MP - Assistant Minister for Tourism Industry Development

 Having grown up in one of Queensland’s major tourist destinations, the Gold Coast, Meaghan is committed to ensuring the continued growth and success of Queensland’s tourism industry.